E1pp/weave/docs/advanced.md

  clients.Stop();
  workers.Stop();
 ```
-Please note that `Strand` serializes execution meaning, that it overrides scheduling algorithms to some extent.
-This implies that `Strand` can occupy thread for quite a while which means that it shouldn't be used with `tp::fast::ThreadPool` or `fibers::ThreadPool` as this would produce enormous overhead due to balancing being stalled.
+Please note that `Strand` serializes execution, meaning that it overrides scheduling algorithms to some extent.
+This implies that `Strand` can occupy thread for quite a while and shouldn't be used with `tp::fast::ThreadPool` or `fibers::ThreadPool` as this would produce enormous overhead due to balancing being stalled.